-- champion and promote a child safe culture with the broader school community - ensure that child safety is a regular agenda item at school council meetings Note: It is not necessary to discuss child safety at every school council meeting, but child safety should be discussed at some meetings to ensure that a culture of child safety is being embedded and school council members are informed and understand the issues. - undertake annual training on child safety Note: school councils can use the Child Safe Standards School Council Training slide presentation available on PROTECT. - approve updates to, and act in accordance with the Child Safety Code of Conduct to the extent that it applies to school council employees and members - when hiring school council employees, ensure that selection, supervision, and management practices are child safe.
-At our school, school council employment duties are delegated to the principal who is bound by this policy.
+- champion and promote a child safe culture with the broader school community - ensure that child safety is a regular agenda item at school council meetings - undertake annual training on child safety, such as the Child Safe Standards School Council Training PowerPoint. - approve updates to, and act in accordance with the Child Safety Code of Conduct to the extent that it applies to school council employees and members - when hiring school council employees, ensure that selection, supervision, and management practices are child safe.